openvenues/libpostal/README.md

 address format templates at: https://github.com/OpenCageData/address-formatting to construct the training data, supplementing with containing polygons and perturbing the inputs in a number of ways to make the parser as robust as possible to messy real-world input.
-Here's a code example, again using the Python API:
+Here's a C example:

 ```c
 #include <stdio.h>